-While we believe that relations with our current service providers are good and we have a contract in place, there can be no assurance that these service providers will be able or willing to supply cost-effective services to us in the future or that we will be successful in signing up alternative or additional providers.
+While we believe that relations with our current service providers are good and we have contracts in place, there can be no assurance that these service providers will be able or willing to supply cost-effective services to us in the future or that we will be successful in signing up alternative or additional providers.
 While we believe that we could replace our current providers, if necessary, our ability to provide service to our subscribers would be impacted during this timeframe, and this could have an adverse effect on our business, financial condition or results of operations.
 The loss of access to, or requirement to change, the telephone numbers we provide to our customers could have a material adverse effect on our business.

-We may not be able to manage our inventory levels effectively, which may lead to inventory obsolescence that would force us to lower our prices.
+We may not be able to manage our inventory levels effectively, which may lead to inventory obsolescence that would force us to incur inventory writedowns.

 Our products have lead times of up to several months, and are built to forecasts that are necessarily imprecise.
 Because of our practice of building our products to necessarily imprecise forecasts, it is likely that, from time to time, we will have either excess or insufficient product inventory.
-Excess inventory levels would subject us to the risk of inventory obsolescence and the risk that our selling prices may drop below our inventory costs, while insufficient levels of inventory may negatively affect relations with customers.
+Excess inventory levels would subject us to the risk of inventory obsolescence, while insufficient levels of inventory may negatively affect relations with customers.
 For instance, our customers rely upon our ability to meet committed delivery dates, and any disruption in the supply of our products could result in legal action from our customers, loss of customers or harm to our ability to attract new customers.
 Any of these factors could have a material adverse effect on our business, operating results or financial condition.